Lost City of the Kalahari: Origin of the mystery

 Swept away by the hand of time.

 The legends and the search

 At the start of the 20th century, Farini's observation gave birth to a legend throughout South Africa.
 Some people claimed to have seen an abandoned boat or even a stone quarry in the empty desert.
 Others attempted to explain the presence of this unknown civilization with comparisons to archaeological finds at Great Zimbabwe.

 In 1932, twenty-five expeditions were launched to find the Lost City.
 They crisscrossed the desert area in the direction of Farini.
 F. R. Paver and Dr. W. M. Borcherds headed out from Upington to search the desert sands, flying over the area in reconnaissance aircraft and subsequently suggesting a number of explanations.
 However, they failed to find any signs of construction in the area.

-Additional airplane searches were conducted by Joshua N. Haldeman, maternal grandfather of Elon Musk.
+Additional airplane searches were conducted by Joshua N. Haldeman.

 A possible solution to the mystery

 A. J. Clement researched the story in 1964 and advanced a new theory.
 Clement claimed his study of Farini's description of his route highlighted inconsistencies in Farini's story.
 Clement concluded that Farini went deep into Southern Africa, but he never actually went to the heart of the Kalahari where he claimed the Lost City was sited.
 To test this premise, Clement explored what he regarded as Farini's true route and discovered a set of monumental rocks, resembling walls.

 Clement concluded that Farini's 'lost city' was shown to exist but as a natural formation.
 Clement had found a geological curiosity, dating back 180 million years to the great upheaval accompanying the birth of the Drakensberg Mountains in South Africa.

 The stones are composed of dolerite, a particular type of igneous rock which can erode to give the appearance of straight and regular blocks suggesting artificial construction.